-Welding/Maintenance and Fabrication
+Welding/Maintenance & Fabrication Curriculum

 Students must have a grade of "C" or better in any course to progress in courses which require that course as a prerequisite and a grade of "C" or better in all core courses to graduate.
 A cumulative G.P.A. of a minimum of 2.0 is required for graduation.